madda01/madda01/README.md

 I have excellent communication skills and strong technical skills.
 I am an energetic and ambitious person, and I take a responsible attitude towards any task I undertake. 🤓

-My greatest passion for life is to use my knowledge and skills to benefit people and make the world a better place. :gift_heart: 	:earth_asia:
+My greatest passion for life is to use my knowledge and skills to benefit people and make the world a better place. :gift_heart::earth_asia:

 Find me on Linkedln 	:point_right: https://www.linkedin.com/in/madhuminigunaratnekdy